nickcottrell/cardboard/README.md

 ## Tresure Hunt
 This experience utilizes scene management and navigation to create a treasure hunt experience.
-Users click the Waypoints to search around the island for a hidden treasure chest.
+Users use waypoints to move around and search the island for a hidden treasure chest.
+Some of the assets were provided with the course, but I also added some pirate themed asset store assets.
+From there, I strung the experience together with an intro and loading scene to provide a more cohesive story.

 **Key concepts:**
 * Navigation
 * Scene management
 * Async scene loading
+* Manipulating Shaders
 * Controlling objects with scripts

 ![Treasure Hunt](/TreasureHunt/treasure-hunt.png)